Dissipationless dynamics of spin supersolid states in a spin-1/2 triangular antiferromagnet with impurities: Introduction

-The triangular compound $\text{Na}_{2}\text{BaCo}(\text{PO}_{4})_{2}$, which was extensively studied as a candidate for quantum spin liquids~\cite{zhong2019strong,li2020possible,lee2021temporal,wellm2021frustration,huang2022thermal,liu2022quantum}, has attracted further interest recently because of the potential realization of spin supersolid states under magnetic fields~\cite{gao2022spin,sheng2022two,xiang2024giant,gao2024double,zhang2024field,hussain2025experimental,popescu2025zeeman,xu2025nmr,woodland2025continuum,sheng2025continuum}.
-In particular, a giant magnetocaloric effect is observed in the critical regime~\cite{xiang2024giant} which promotes high-performance demagnetization cooling~\cite{popescu2025zeeman,xiang2025universalmagnetocaloriceffectnear}, and the phase diagram agrees well with the numerical studies of the spin-1/2 anisotropic triangular Heisenberg model.
-Thus, this material provides an ideal platform to explore the spin supersolid states.
-Further exciting progress from inelastic neutron scattering experiments shows the low-energy excitations with rotonlike minimum at the M points and gapless Goldstone modes at the K points~\cite{gao2024double,sheng2025continuum}, both of which are consistent with the dynamical spin structure factor calculated with unbiased numerical approaches~\cite{chi2024dynamical,gao2024double,sheng2025continuum}.
-However, such rotonlike minimum can also exist in quantum spin liquids~\cite{drescher2023dynamical, drescher2025spectralfunctionsextendedantiferromagnetic} that the spin supersolid state might be close to~\cite{jia2024quantum}.
-Despite extensive efforts, direct experimental observation of the superfluidity in the spin supersolid states remains an open question.
+The triangular-lattice compound $\text{Na}_{2}\text{BaCo}(\text{PO}_{4})_{2}$, which was first studied as a candidate for quantum spin liquids~\cite{zhong2019strong,li2020possible,lee2021temporal,wellm2021frustration,huang2022thermal,liu2022quantum}, has recently attracted renewed interest because of the possible realization of spin supersolid states~\cite{gao2022spin,sheng2022two,xiang2024giant,gao2024double,zhang2025field,hussain2025experimental,popescu2025zeeman,xu2025nmr,woodland2025continuum,sheng2025continuum}.
+A giant magnetocaloric effect is observed in the critical regime~\cite{xiang2024giant} which enables high-performance demagnetization cooling~\cite{popescu2025zeeman,xiang2025universalmagnetocaloriceffectnear}.
+Moreover, experimental measurements, including the magnetic susceptibility, are in good agreement with the numerical results of the effective spin-1/2 easy-axis triangular Heisenberg model~\cite{gao2022spin,ferreira2026direct}.
+Thus, $\text{Na}_{2}\text{BaCo}(\text{PO}_{4})_{2}$ provides an ideal platform to explore the spin-supersolid physics~\cite{huang2026emergent}.
+Further exciting progress comes from inelastic neutron scattering experiments showing the low-energy excitations with the signature of gapless Goldstone modes at the K points~\cite{gao2024double,sheng2025continuum}.
+In addition, dynamical spin structure factors calculated using various numerical approaches have revealed both Goldstone modes at the K points and a rotonlike minimum at the M points~\cite{chi2024dynamical,gao2024double,sheng2025continuum,bose2025modified}.
+However, such rotonlike minimum can appear in quantum spin liquids~\cite{ferrari2019dynamical,drescher2023dynamical, drescher2025spectralfunctionsextendedantiferromagnetic} that the spin supersolid state might be close to~\cite{jia2024quantum,keselman2025j1}.
+Despite extensive efforts, direct experimental evidence for spin superfluidity in the spin supersolid states remains an open question.